igorkry/tnt4j-streams/README.md

 Also see [Generic parser parameters](#generic-parser-parameters).

+**NOTE:** Using locator path token value `*` (e.g. `locator="*"`) you can make parser to take all map entries from that level and put it all as activity entity fields/properties by using map entry data as this:
+* map entry key  - field/property name
+* map entry value - field/property value

 #### Activity JSON parser

  * `ReadLines` - indicates that complete JSON data package is single line.
 Default value - `true`.
 (Optional, deprecated - use `ActivityDelim`